YourRoots Logo

 Children(s): John Dickson, Elizabeth Dickson, Margaret Dickson, Isabel Dickson, Helen Dickson, James Dickson, Euphemia Dickson, Beatrix Dickson, Craig Dickson, Charles Dickson, John Dickson

-The birth of Margaret Craig took place in 1782 in Prestonkirk, East Lothian, Scotland, to James Craig and Elizabeth Ann Edington.
-Margaret Craig married John Dickson, and together they had John Dickson, Elizabeth Dickson, Margaret Waters Dickson, Isabel Dickson, Helen Stuart Dickson, James Stuart Dickson, Euphemia Dickson, Beatrix Dickson, Craig Dickson, Charles Thomson Dickson and John Dickson.
-Margaret Craig's death occurred in 1841 in Scotland.
+The story of Margaret Craig began in 1782 in Prestonkirk, East Lothian, Scotland.
+Margaret Craig married John Dickson, and had children including John Dickson, Elizabeth Dickson, Margaret Waters Dickson, Isabel Dickson, Helen Stuart Dickson, James Stuart Dickson, Euphemia Dickson, Beatrix Dickson, Craig Dickson, Charles Thomson Dickson, John Dickson.
+Margaret Craig passed away in 1841 in Scotland.

 Find more search results for Margaret Craig